peaqnetwork/peaq-sdk-py/README.md

 - All signing happens locally.
 - Never share the key with anyone.
 - Projects need to guarantee their local environments of the sdk are safe-guarded

+## NOTES
+- user needs to make sure the address who constructed the tx is the same one that sends it